Mystery Colors of Stars in Oregon Skies Explained

 Indeed, it turns out this is something else altogether, according to OMSI’s Jim Todd.
 The astronomy expert said it's an illusion created by gasses in the atmosphere and the fact a camera can see wavelengths of light a human cannot.

-These photos taken from a frozen chunk of ground in Washington County, in the Beaverton/Portland area, also show an odd color to the sky, also another atmospheric effect you get that cameras catch but you can't.
+These photos taken from a frozen chunk of ground in Washington County, in the Beaverton/Portland area, also show an odd color to the sky - yet another atmospheric effect that cameras catch but you can't.
 There is no moon present, so things are orange.
 But if you're shooting night shots when the moon is around, you get more of a blue color to the sky that we're all familiar with.

 If you're trying to photograph stars in the night sky, you're going to need a tripod and a really long exposure.
 Depending on any number of other photographic technique factors, you’ll likely be dealing with exposures of longer than 20 or 30 seconds, often a few minutes.
 This will result in those star trails, Todd explains.